RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 ```

 (Normally `BinaryTreeNode` and `HeapTreeNode` would be in their own crates, but
-I'm trying to keep the example compact)
+we're trying to keep the example compact)

 Assume that we've got a properly formed data structure to start with, with the
 `priority_node`s forming a